dreginkogan/Laser-Engraver/README.md

 I have only uploaded the CAD model, which can be used to get any necessary .stl files for 3d printing.
 You can also use it to get a general idea of how to assemble the engraver.

-It WAS able to get it to engrave, though all the software I had to use was too complicated and annoying to use.
+It WAS able to get it to engrave, though all the software I had to use was too annoying to use.

 Also, this project ended, and the parts that I used to build it have been reporposed into a catapult, which I will eventually put on github.